dulvui/simondalvai.org/src/content/blog/godot-neovim/index.md

 ```
 Another crucial advantage is that you can move the Node around the tree, or change parent Nodes, without having to adjust the path.

-At the end of the day, being able to use Neovim pays back anyways, if you like it and are keen to learn new stuff.
+At the end of the day, being able to use Neovim pays back anyways, if you like it and are keen to keep learning.
 Or you already know everything about Vim/Neovim, but let's be honest, **nobody does**.